Sumitrathore10/Uber/server/readme.md

 # Rydito – Ride Booking Platform

-A backend system for an **Rydito is online ride booking platform**, currently in the **development phase**.
+A backend system for an **Rydito online ride booking platform**, currently in the **development phase**.
 This project aims to replicate the core backend functionalities of Uber using the **MERN stack**.

 ---

 ## 🚀 Project Description

 This project provides a secure and scalable backend for a Rydito clone ride booking platform.
-It currently supports user authentication features including registration (with input validation and password hashing), login (JWT-based authentication with HTTP-only cookies), logout (with JWT token blacklisting for security), and user profile retrieval.
+It currently supports user and captain (driver) authentication features including registration (with input validation and password hashing), login (JWT-based authentication with HTTP-only cookies), logout (with JWT token blacklisting for security), and profile retrieval.

 ### ✅ Currently Implemented Features